 What is the Price of a West Coast Puppy?

-Our puppies are priced starting at $2,500 and up.
+Our puppies are priced at $3,500.
 Older puppies may be priced higher as training progresses and if they are shown.
-Prices on puppies imported directly from Germany with German Pink SV Papers will vary according to pedigree/training/etc., German Import puppy prices start at $3,500.
+Prices on puppies imported directly from Germany with German Pink SV Papers will vary according to pedigree/training/etc., German Import puppy prices start at $5,000.

-Deposits are $250 and are non-refundable, deposits can be transferred to another litter only if the current puppy on hold is less than two weeks old.
+Holding Fees are $500 and are non-refundable, they can be transferred to another litter only if the current puppy on hold is less than two weeks old.

 Please Call or Email for pricing on a specific puppy or litter.

 If you are interested in a puppy from one of our planned or upcoming litters you can contact us to place your name on our waiting list.

 Beginning in 2022 we have changed the way we take reservations for our puppies.
 We take a $500 holding fee to reserve a puppy from West Coast German Shepherds.
 An initial holding fee first payment of $250 will reserve a place for you on our waiting list for a certain litter or expected litters until pregnancy is confirmed and/or born at which time the second $250 payment of the holding fee is payable to in order to reserve a puppy for you in a specific confirmed litter/litters.
 We will move you to a specific litter based on what is born and how it fits into your timeline and what color/sex/coat length you are looking to get.
 Holding fees are $500 to hold a puppy in a litter and are non-refundable except in the case where there are not enough puppies born to fulfill the wait list for each sex/color, they are however always transferable to another litter if transferred by the time the puppies are no more than two weeks old.

 You are welcome to set an appointment to come and meet any available puppies once old enough or the parents and our other dogs.
 Please feel free to call or email for further explanation of this process.
 A copy of our guarantee/contract is available upon request.